14 December 2018

 Please plan to walk outside of these months and avoid putting your life at risk and the lives of those that may need to rescue you.

 Day walks in the karri forest can be comfortable on cooler days (temperatures less than 27 degrees).
 We advise people planning a day walk to check the weather and fire forecasts.
-Again, if the fire danger is ‘very high’ or above we strongly recommend people don’t go out on the Track.
+Again, if the fire danger is ‘very high’ or above it is strongly recommend people don’t go out on the Track.
 The south coast, although may be cooler, offers little protection from the sun due to the lack of a forest canopy and fire spreads more quickly in open bush and grassland.
 Even when walking in winter, always cover up and wear a hat and sunscreen.

 Some key points to remember: